Giuseppe Cataldo: Arrest

 On July 4, 1993, he was the target of a bomb attack when a bomb was thrown at the car driven by his wife.
 The car was completely destroyed but Cataldo and his wife miraculously survived.
 The attack broke the truce between the Cataldo and Cordì families that had been reached in 1975.
 A few months later he was arrested.
 He was sentenced to 24 years.
 Among other things, he was convicted for ordering the killing of Antonio Macrì, the historical 'Ndrangheta boss in the 1960s, who was killed in Siderno in 1975.

 Death

-In 2009, he was released from prison after he served his sentence inflicted upon him in the trial against 'Ndrangheta clans in the Locride.
-On May 10, 2011, he died from a heart failure in his house in Locri.
+In 2009, he was released from prison after serving his sentence in the trial against 'Ndrangheta clans in the Locride.
+On May 10, 2011, he died from a heart failure at his house in Locri.